colindean/talks/make_python_devex/presentation.md

 you'll find my writings on it.

-At a high-level, I'll be talking about the pains I experienced and have observed in the last approximately two years as an experienced developer working in Python for the first time since 2005.
+At a high-level, I'll be talking about the pains I experienced and have observed in the last approximately four years as an experienced developer working in Python for the first time since 2005.
 I'll talk about barriers to productivity in a Python codebase and how I've overcome them using a venerable tool: Make.